 As part of the Separation and subsequent to September 30, 2023, Alkermes transferred the assets, liabilities and operations of the historical oncology business to Mural, pursuant to the terms of a separation agreement, entered into between Mural and Alkermes.
-On the effective date of the Distribution, each Alkermes shareholder received one ordinary share of Mural for every ten ordinary shares of Alkermes held as of the close of business on November 6, 2023.
-Registered shareholders received cash in lieu of any fractional Mural ordinary shares that they would have received as a result of the application of the distribution ratio.
-Following the Separation and Distribution, Mural operates as an independent, publicly traded company.
-The Distribution was subject to the satisfaction or waiver by Alkermes of certain conditions.
-See Note 12, Subsequent Events, for further discussion of the Separation and Distribution.
+On the effective date of the Distribution, each Alkermes shareholder received one ordinary share of ~~Mural~~ the Company for every ten ordinary shares of Alkermes held as of the close of business on November 6, 2023, ~~, the record date for the Distribution~~.
+Registered shareholders received cash in lieu of any fractional ~~Mural~~ ordinary shares ~~of the Company~~ that they would have received as a result of the application of the distribution ratio.
+Following ~~As a~~ result of the Separation and the Distribution, Mural the Company operates as an independent, publicly traded company.
+The Distribution was subject to company and commenced trading under the satisfaction or waiver by Alkermes of certain conditions.
+See Note 12, Subsequent Events, for further discussion of symbol "MURA" on the Separation and Distribution.
+Nasdaq Global Market on November 16, 2023.